CrazyByDefault/vhdl/documentation/README.md

 ## Documentation for the project - LaTeX.

-# Please don't use online LaTeX editors for FUCk's sake.
+# Please don't use online LaTeX editors.
 Please.

 ### Install it on your lappy, run it locally.
 It's time taking, but not hard.
 Here are the required instructions -